 What does it do?

-GP Live Preview also provides several features that make testing your form a breeze and debugging just shy of enjoyable.
+Gravity Forms Live Preview also provides several features that make testing your forms a breeze and debugging almost enjoyable.

 Stop wasting time setting up pages to see how your forms will look on the live site.
 One-click preview link right on the Gravity Forms toolbar.

 - Unrequire required fields.